sematext/docs/docs/dashboards/chart-builder.md

 ## Data source

-With Chart Builder you can create charts and other visual component for all App types availalbe in Sematext.
+With Chart Builder you can create charts and other visual components for all App types availalbe in Sematext.
 We support [Monitoring](https://sematext.com/docs/monitoring/), [Logs](https://sematext.com/docs/logs/), [Experience](https://sematext.com/docs/experience/) and [Synthetics](https://sematext.com/docs/synthetics/).
-This gives you a huge flexibility when building your own [dashboards](https://sematext.com/docs/dashboards/).
-It is possible to build a single chart which contains data series from Apps of different type, making it possible to visualize for example a correlation of CPU usage on a host with Error [logs](https://sematext.com/docs/logs/) or [user satisfaction](https://sematext.com/docs/experience/user-satisfaction/#apdex-level).
+This gives you huge flexibility when building your own [dashboards](https://sematext.com/docs/dashboards/).
+It is possible to build a single chart which contains data series from Apps of different types, making it possible to visualize for example a correlation of CPU usage on a host with Error [logs](https://sematext.com/docs/logs/) or [user satisfaction](https://sematext.com/docs/experience/user-satisfaction/#apdex-level).
 You can place such a chart on a [dashboard](https://sematext.com/docs/dashboards/).